-In consideration for a dedication by Coleman of their Powder River Basin acreage, Enron proposes the following terms for your review:
+In consideration for an exclusive dedication by Coleman which is anticipated to be not less than ______ acres of their Powder River Basin acreage, Enron proposes the following terms for your review:

 Marketing/Gas Purchasing

-Enron will purchase Coleman’s supply at the meter pod (up to the MDQ) using the following volume and price mechanism:
+Enron will purchase Coleman’s gas production at the pod measurement site (up to the MDQ of ________ MMBtu/day) using the following volume and price mechanism:

 80% of Coleman’s monthly production availability will be purchased baseload

-Up to the first 10,000 MMBtu/day of production will be purchased baseload at a price of Inside FERC first-of-month NGPL (Oklahoma) Index plus $0.01 per MMBtu (less WIC and Trailblazer tariff rates, including fuel and surcharges, and the field services fee including fuel and shrink specified below).
+Up to the first 10,000 MMBtu/day of production will be purchased baseload at a price of Inside FERC first-of-month NGPL (Oklahoma) Index plus $0.01 per MMBtu (less WIC and Trailblazer transportation rates, including fuel and surcharges, and the field services fee including fuel and shrink specified below).

-The volume of Coleman’s production above 10,000 MMBtu/day, but not greater than 80% of Coleman’s total monthly availability, will be purchased baseload at a price of Inside FERC first-of-month CIG Index plus $0.12 per MMBtu (less WIC tariff rates, including fuel and surcharges, and the field services fee including fuel and shrink specified below).
+The volume of Coleman’s production above 10,000 MMBtu/day, but not greater than 80% of Coleman’s total monthly availability, will be purchased baseload at a price of Inside FERC first-of-month CIG Index plus $0.12 per MMBtu (less WIC transportation rates, including fuel and surcharges, and the field services fee including fuel and shrink specified below).

 20% of Coleman’s monthly production availability will be purchased swing

+i.
 The last 20% of Coleman’s available production will be purchased at a Gas Daily CIG Index minus $0.02 per MMBtu (less the field services fee including fuel and shrink specified below).
 This daily market sensitive pricing scheme is used in consideration for volumetric swings in production due to new well-connects, de-watering, compression and pipeline maintenance, freeze-offs, etc.

 The term of these marketing provisions will be for two (2) years effective on the in-service date of WIC’s Medicine Bow Lateral.
-At least sixty (60) days prior to the completion of this initial term, both parties will meet to negotiate a mutually agreeable extension of these marketing terms.
+At least sixty (60) days prior to the completion of this initial term, both parties will meet to negotiate a mutually agreeable extension of these purchasing terms.
 If no agreement can be reached, Coleman will have the right to solicit bids from third parties for their production at Glenrock.
 Enron will retain the right to match any bona-fide third party bid.
-If Enron elects not to match the bid, Enron will gather and re-deliver Coleman’s production at Glenrock under a separate field services agreement.
+If Enron elects not to match the bid, Enron will gather and re-deliver Coleman’s production at Glenrock under a separate field services agreement in accordance with the terms and fee specified below.

 Prior to the in-service date of WIC’s Medicine Bow Lateral, all gas purchase price and quantity determinations will be mutually agreeable.
-If the parties cannot agree, at Coleman’s request, Enron will re-deliver Coleman’s production at Glenrock under a separate field services agreement at the services fee specified below.
+If the parties cannot agree, at Coleman’s request, Enron will re-deliver Coleman’s production at Glenrock under a separate field services agreement in accordance with the terms and fee specified below.

-Field Services (Field Gathering, Compression, & Fort Union)
+Field Gathering & Compression (Field Services)

-Enron proposes to install and maintain the necessary field facilities to gather and compress Coleman’scoalbed methane production from a central field delivery point to Glenrock.
+During the term specified, if Enron is not purchasing Coleman's gas production as specified above, Enron will provide field services to move Coleman's coalbed methane production from the pod measurement site to Glenrock.
+Enron proposes to install and maintain the necessary field facilities to perform the field services.
 Currently, Coleman is active in two areas: (1) Kudzu Area, and (2) Hoe Creek Area.

-Enron will establish an initial Maximum Daily Quantity (MDQ) for field services of 20,000 Mcf for Coleman’s contract.
-Coleman’s MDQ can ratchet up or down quarterly based on Coleman’s actual production capability and/or future development drilling commitments, not to exceed 40,000 Mcf unless otherwise agreed-to by the parties.
+Enron will establish an initial Maximum Daily Quantity (MDQ) for the field services of 20,000 Mcfd for Coleman’s field services agreement.
+Coleman’s MDQ can ratchet up or down quarterly, based on criteria to be negotiated by Enron and Coleman including, without limitation, Coleman’s actual production capability and/or future development drilling commitments, not to exceed 40,000 Mcf unless otherwise agreed-to by the parties.